“You may all go to hell, and I will go to Texas.”

 The downtown area also features HemisFair Park (home of the Tower of the Americas and the Institute of Texan Cultures, La Villita, El Mercado, and the city’s most widely recognized landmark, the Alamo.

-Every April, San Antonio hosts Fiesta San Antonio, a 10-day celebration of the city’s diverse cultures and of the heroes of the Battle of the Alamo and the Battle of San Jacinto, featuring over 100 events held throughout the city.
+Every April, San Antonio hosts Fiesta San Antonio, a 10-day celebration of the city’s diverse cultures and the heroes of the Battle of the Alamo and the Battle of San Jacinto, featuring over 100 events held throughout the city.
 Visitors can also experience something of the cowboy culture every February at the San Antonio Stock Show & Rodeo; year-round, they can also see the 40-foot tall cowboy boots at North Star Mall.